hotosm/fmtm/docs/Guide-On-Improving-Documentation.md

 4. **Avoid long paragraphs**.
 Short paragraphs that pass a clear message are less clumsy and flustering for readers.
 Breaking down topics into little, easy to understand chunks, is more user friendly.

 5. **Maintain an air of positivity in the writing**.
 Keep the text positive and informative.
 Avoid words like ‘obviously’ and ‘basically’,  that may be interpreted as demeaning or condescending.
 Do not expect readers to have a certain amount of knowledge on specific aspects, break down everything that needs to be broken down.

 6. **Constantly update your documentation**.
 Projects, products and systems are always evolving.
 Thus, it is necessary to keep documentation up to date with any new changes.

+7. **Consistency in the documentation format**.
+Maintaining consistency is a key aspect of creating clear and effective documentation.This consistency includes but is not limited to elements like numbering, font styles, heading sizes, and spacing.

+Using the same font for all headings and subheadings can help readers quickly identify important sections of the document.
+Similarly, using consistent spacing between paragraphs and sections can make the document more visually appealing and easier to follow.
+This helps to create a documentation that is clear, effective, and easy to use.